deepsea-inria/pasl/pctl/doc/pctl.md

 - $T$ = the set of 64-bit signed integers; $\oplus$ = `std::max`;
   $\mathbf{I}$ = $-2^{63}+1$

+Let us now see how we can encode a reduction in C++.

 ### Basic reduction

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}